AC Refrigerant Leak Repair in San Antonio, TX

 An increased electric bill is another tell-tale sign of a likely refrigerant leak in the AC unit.
 Without sufficient coolant in the system, the AC works harder and for longer to lower the home temperature, causing the electricity bill to skyrocket during summer.

-Freon Leak: What to Do
+Freon Leak in San Antonio: What to Do

 Homeowners shouldn’t ignore freon leaks.
 They can be harmful to people’s health and are also a cause for environmental concern.
 Homeowners should take note of what they should do to keep themselves and everyone in the home safe in case a Freon leak occurs.